oat bran substitute

 Suitable for: Whole seeds are great in bread and muffins batters as well as sprinkled on salads and sandwiches.
 Ground flax powder can be sprinkled over breakfast porridge, fruit, yogurt, or added to a smoothie.

-Oatmeal is great for porridge, oatmeal cookies, or as a topping baked on homemade bread.
+Oatmeal is good substitute for porridge, oatmeal cookies, or as a topping baked on homemade bread.
 However, when baking muffins and similar types of lighter baked goods, rolled oats will yield a much denser and heavier product.

-Roughly grinding the oatmeal in a food processor or blender may help with this, but still won’t offer the same texture entirely.
+Roughly grinding the oatmeal in a blender or food processor may help with this, but still won’t offer the same texture entirely.

 Suitable for: Making cooked porridge, cookie batters, or topping bread when baking.

-Substitute quantity: Replace 1 cup of oat bran with ¾ cup rolled oats depending on the application.
+Substitute quantity: Replace one cup of oat bran with ¾ cup rolled oats depending on the application.

 FAQs